hotio/qbittorrent/README.md

 # Show your support

-You can show your support by giving us a star on Docker Hub or right here on GitHub, it's also possible to make a [donation](https://hotio.dev/donate).
+You can show your support by giving us a star on Docker Hub or/and GitHub, it's also possible to make a [donation](https://hotio.dev/donate).